Nuclear thermal rocket: Principle of operation

-History
+Early history

-As early as 1944, Stanisław Ulam and Frederic de Hoffmann contemplated the idea of controlling the power of nuclear explosions to launch space vehicles.
+In 1944, Stanisław Ulam and Frederic de Hoffmann contemplated the idea of controlling the power of nuclear explosions to launch space vehicles.
 After World War II, the U.S. military started the development of intercontinental ballistic missiles (ICBM) based on the German V-2 rocket designs.
 Some large rockets were designed to carry nuclear warheads with nuclear-powered propulsion engines.
 As early as 1946, secret reports were prepared for the U.S. Air Force, as part of the NEPA project, by North American Aviation and Douglas Aircraft Company's Project Rand.
 These groundbreaking reports identified a reactor engine in which a working fluid of low molecular weight is heated using a nuclear reactor as the most promising form of nuclear propulsion but identified many technical issues that needed to be resolved.

 In January 1947, not aware of this classified research, engineers of the Applied Physics Laboratory published their research on nuclear power propulsion and their report was eventually classified.
 In May 1947, American-educated Chinese scientist Qian Xuesen presented his research on "thermal jets" powered by a porous graphite-moderated nuclear reactor at the Nuclear Science and Engineering Seminars LIV organized by the Massachusetts Institute of Technology.

 In 1948 and 1949, physicist Leslie Shepherd and rocket scientist Val Cleaver produced a series of groundbreaking scientific papers that considered how nuclear technology might be applied to interplanetary travel.
 The papers examined both nuclear-thermal and nuclear-electric propulsion.

+Early NASA engine development

+Through Project Rover, Los Alamos National Laboratory began developing nuclear thermal engines as soon as 1955 and tested the world's first experimental nuclear rocket engine, KIWI-A, in 1959.
+This work at Los Alamos was then continued through the NASA's NERVA program (1961–1973).
+NERVA achieved many successes and improved upon the early prototypes to create powerful engines that were several times more efficient than chemical counterparts.
+However, the program was cancelled in 1973 due to budget constraints.
+To date no nuclear thermal propulsion system has ever been implemented in space.